11 FAM 600

 (1) A lifetime ban on representing, with the intent to influence, any other person or entity before certain Federal entities, including any U.S. agency or court, on any particular matter involving specific parties in which the employee personally and substantially participated as a U.S. Government employee;

 (2) A 2-year ban on representing, with the intent to influence, any other person or entity, before certain Federal entities, including any U.S. agency or court, on any particular matter involving specific parties that was pending under the employee's official responsibility during the employee's last year of government service; and

 b.
-Additional restrictions, with limited exceptions, apply to "former senior employees," including a one-year "cooling off period" with respect to communications to and appearances before Department employees on behalf of another person or entity with the intent to influence any official matter, and a 1-year prohibition on representing, aiding, or advising foreign governments and political parties with the intent to influence the executive or legislative branches.
+Additional restrictions, with limited exceptions, apply to "former senior employees," including a 1-year "cooling off period" with respect to communications to and appearances before Department employees on behalf of another person or entity with the intent to influence any official matter, and a 1-year prohibition on representing, aiding, or advising foreign governments and political parties with the intent to influence the executive or legislative branches.
 "Senior employees" include any employee who holds a position for which the pay is specified in or fixed according to the Executive Schedule, and any employee whose base salary is equal to or exceeds 86.5 percent of the annual rate of basic pay for Level II of the Executive Schedule ($158,554.50 as of January 11, 2015).

 c.
 Political appointees (see 11 FAM 611.1, paragraph c) and employees involved in certain procurement decisions or holding certain positions with respect to a contract worth more than $10 million (see 14 FAH-2 H-152) are subject to additional post-government restrictions.